-6-5.
-Positive and negative effects may, of course, offset.

-6-6.
-Please keep in mind that, despite the fact that class participation is graded, you should not worry unduly about the quality of your responses in class discussion.
+- (d) Positive and negative effects may, of course, offset. - (e) Please keep in mind that, despite the fact that class participation may factor into grading, you should not worry unduly about the quality of your responses in class discussion.
 Law school, like all other educational environments, is a place to learn, and that necessarily implies that it is a place to fumble and make mistakes.
 I do not ask questions or conduct discussion as a way of judging you; I do it as a way of challenging you and helping everyone to learn.
 So put aside your fears and engage in the conversation.
 Once you are a full-fledged lawyer, having a confident voice under pressure will be indispensable.
 Now is the time to find that voice.
-So, be bold.

-6-7.
-Note that I plan to do at least one quiz, using fill-in-the-bubble sheets, near the beginning of the semester, after we have done the blackletter review.
-Consider the quiz a productive challenge - a chance to solidify your learning of basic doctrine.
+So, be bold. - (f) Note that I plan to do at least one quiz, using fill-in-the-bubble scantron sheets, near the beginning of the semester, after we have done the blackletter review.
+Consider the quiz a productive challenge a chance to solidify your learning of basic doctrine.
 But don't stress too much about it.
-While strong performance on the quiz is a positive in terms of class participation grading, poor performance on the quiz will not count as a negative.
+While strong performance on the quiz is a positive in terms of class participation, poor performance on the quiz will not count as a negative. - 6-3.
+Academic Honesty: Cheating or serious academic misconduct of any kind in this class will presumptively result in a failing grade of F for the semester.
+To be clear, failing to follow final exam instructions in a way that might give a student an advantage, even if done without intent to gain such an advantage, constitutes, in my judgment, serious academic misconduct, and will presumptively result in a grade of F. It is your responsibility to treat exam instructions with diligence and care.
+In any instance of misconduct, I reserve the right in my discretion to award a lower grade other than an F if I find there to be extraordinary mitigating circumstances; despite my reservation of rights in this regard, however, do not expect leniency.
+Please note that the awarding of a failing grade or lower grade for misconduct is not to the exclusion of other sanctions, and I intend, in virtually all instances, to refer cheating or serious academic misconduct to the Honor Board and/or the administration of the University and/or School of Law.